DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Neo Vishal was at most of the size as single shopping district.

-While Ruin S Quin was said to almost completely replicate the scale of Yurun's capital.
+While Ruin S Quin was said to almost completely replicate the townscape of Yurun's capital.

 Thanks to vast plains they benefited from wind and solar energies.
 Due to that they were able to maintain all production factories.